jeancflanagan/jeancflanagan/_posts/2013-04-22-hobbies-simple-pastimes-or-keys-to-science-engagement-and-education.md

 ---
 layout: article
+category: writing
-title: "Hobbies: idle pastimes or keys to science engagement and education?"
+title: 'Hobbies: idle pastimes or keys to science engagement and education?'
 date: 2013-04-22 10:01
-excerpt: "Many scientists report hobbies as being influential to their career plans growing up.
-What does this mean for science education?"
+excerpt: 'Many scientists report hobbies as being influential to their career plans growing up.
+What does this mean for science education?'
 source: PLOS Sci-Ed
 sourceurl: http://blogs.plos.org/scied/2013/04/22/hobbies-idle-pastimes-or-keys-to-science-engagement/
 image: 2013-04-22-gems-cc-jean-flanagan.jpg